akshithakiran9-maker/Bioinformatics_blast_project/README.md

  Identity% :100.0

+ functional Annotation:

+SAMHD1 is a deoxynucloeside triphosphate triphosphohydrolase involved in regulating intracellular dNTP levels and innate immune response.
+It restricts viral relication during the early stages of infection.
+Does by lowering intracellular dNTPlevels,thereby inhinbiting viral dna synthesis.
+This antivairal activity has been observed in dendritic cells,macgrophages,and certain melanoma cells.

+Notes:

+-Top hit NP_001350662 selected based on 100% identity over 582/626 residues.
+-Additinals hits with > 90% identitywew checked for conformation.
+-functional Annotationis based on reviwed UniPort entry.

+Accession               Identity%              E-value

+NP_056289.2           99.84025559105432        0.0

+AAF32407.1            99.52076677316293        0.0

+AAH36450.1            99.52076677316293        0.0

+Biological Interpretation:

+Based on the BLAST analysis and functional annotation of the top hit (NP_001350662, SAMHD1), the unknown protein sequence (Q9Y3Z3) is predicted to:
+1. Regulate intracellular dNTP (deoxyribonucleotide triphosphate) levels.
+2. Restrict viral replication by lowering dNTP concentrations, thereby inhibiting viral DNA synthesis.
+3. Act similarly in dendritic cells and melanoma cells, consistent with the activity of SAMHD1.
+4. Share functional roles with other high-identity homologs (≥90% identity), supporting its role in early-stage viral restriction.

 This predicted function suggests that the unknown protein(Q9Y3Z3) likely plays a critical role in controlling viral replication and regulating intracellular dNTP levels, similar to the activity observed in SAMHD1 and related proteins.

+Conclusion :

+The unknow protein sequence(Q9Y3Z3) was analysed using computationaltools and Homology-based functional annotation.
+Blast analysis identified NP_001350662 as top hit with 100% identity and 0.0 E-value.Based on these analysis the unknow protein is predicted to regulate intracellular dNTP levels and restrict viral replication by inhibiting viral dna synthesis, similar to SAMHD1.